logo

 What are the premonitory signs of labour?

-Premonitory signs of labour, also known as symptoms few days before delivery, can include increased vaginal discharge, a change in the position of the baby (dropping/lightening), and a sudden burst of energy.
+Premonitory signs of labour, also known as symptoms a few days before delivery, can include increased vaginal discharge, a change in the position of the baby (dropping/lightening), and a sudden burst of energy.
 These signs of labour at 37 weeks or later indicate that labour may begin soon.